jvalue/jayvee/CONTRIBUTING.md

 ### Designing an RFC

 We use an RFC process to design new language features.
-Please find the previous RFCs [here](/rfc/).
+Please read about our current RFC process in the documentation: [Language Design Process (RFCs)](https://jvalue.github.io/jayvee/docs/dev/rfc-process).
+You can find previous RFCs [here](/rfc/).
-If you want to contribute an RFC, please use the [RFC template](/rfc/0000-rfc-template.md) for guidance and to ensure consistent structure across RFCs.

 ### Writing Code